amerorchis/HTML_to_Jupyter_Notebook_Conversion/README.md

 ## Limitations

+- You need to save the HTML file to you local machine, it can't retrieve it from a URL
 - Conversion of complex features like LaTex or images may not be perfect
 - Cell outputs are not preserved; you'll need to run the notebook to regenerate outputs